![]() |

 and (shown in this photo) bells.
 I am playing my 1996 Christopher

-Monk Workshop serpent in C (1 key, after Baudouin). |
+Monk Workshop serpent in C (1 key, after Baudouin) made by Keith Rogers. |

 I was pleased to give a presentation on the serpent at the Metropolitan Museum of Art in May 2004.
-I have visited this many times since I was a young boy (I grew up in the
+I have visited this museum many times since I was a young boy (I grew up in the

-New York City area) so it was especially nice to be asked to give a lecture and performance on the serpent at the Metropolitan Museum.
+New York city area) so it was especially nice to be asked to give a lecture and performance on the serpent at the Metropolitan Museum.
 In this photo I am holding

 |